Red Hat System Administration II

 Focuses on the key tasks needed to become a full-time Linux administrator

-Red Hat System Administration II (RH134) is designed as the second part of the Red Hat Certified System Administrator (RHCSA) training track for IT professionals who have taken Red Hat System Administration I (RH124).
-The course goes deeper into core Linux system administration skills, including storage configuration, security feature management, task control, and installation and deployment of Red Hat Enterprise Linux.
+Red Hat System Administration II (RH134) – RHCSA course is designed as the second part of the Red Hat Certified System Administrator (RHCSA) training track for IT professionals who have taken Red Hat System Administration I (RH124).
+The course goes deeper into the core Linux system administration skills, including storage configuration, security features, task control, and installation of Red Hat Enterprise Linux (RHEL).

-This course is based on Red Hat Enterprise Linux 7.
+This course is based on Red Hat Enterprise Linux 7 (RHEL7).

 Course content summary